trang1618/treeheatr-manuscript/manuscript.md

 However, it is difficult to incorporate the tree's predictive performance and the feature space in a single visualization.
 Existing softwares frequently treat all nodes in a decision tree similarly, leaving limited options for improving information presentation at the leaf nodes.
 Specifically, state-of-the-art libraries such as Python's [dtreeviz](https://github.com/parrt/dtreeviz), while producing aesthetic trees with detailed histograms at inner nodes, draw pie chart at leaf nodes.
-The *ggparty* R package allows the user to have full control of the representation of each node but fixes the terminal node widths, which can limit the ability to show more collective visualizations.
+The *ggparty* R package allows the user to have full control of the representation of each node but fixes the leaf node widths, which can limit the ability to show more collective visualizations.

 We have developed the *treeheatr* package to utilize the leaf node space to show the data as a heatmap where the samples and features are optionally clustered to improve interpretation.
 After simple installation, the user can apply *treeheatr* on their classification or regression problem with a single function: